February 02, 2021

 Coming to another advanced technology in tunnel monitoring & instrumentation is the use of Unmanned Aerial Vehicles (UAV)/Drones.
 Tunnel Construction sites which are slightly more complicated and complex than others need a high degree of analysis but are restricted as they are difficult to reach or gain access to.
 In such cases, UAV/Drones are really helpful.
 Let’s see what it is all about.

-UAVs or Drones are remotely-piloted aircraft that are programmed to follow a pre-decided route for take-off, flight, and landing.
+UAVs or Drones are remotely piloted aircraft that are programmed to follow a pre-decided route for take-off, flight, and landing.
 The unmanned aircraft feature HD/IR/Thermal cameras/laser scanner that is capable of taking images/videos/point clouds over a defined area at a specified height.

-Moreover, Large sites with complex structure require aerial surveys which avoid expensive ground-based surveys.
+Moreover, Large sites with complex structures require aerial surveys which avoid expensive ground-based surveys.
 The technology also becomes beneficial during the construction process as it becomes easier to maintain a true picture of the site.

 Results from UAV/drone are in the following forms:

-The technology that has recently sprouted in the geotechnical instrumentation and survey field plays a very crucial role in design verification and assumption, construction field management, and long-term behaviour of tunnels.
+The technology that has recently sprouted in the geotechnical instrumentation and survey field plays a very crucial role in design verification and assumption, construction field management, and the long-term behaviour of tunnels.
 Moreover, it also provides safety for the surrounding structures and communities that fall in the zone of influence.